StepChange.

 The outcome.

-Since implementing these new capabilities, StepChange has seen a 60% reduction in misrouted calls into one of the busiest teams, following IVR changes informed by wrap code data, while improved regional call handling capacity helped one area manage 1,600 more calls per month through better routing and scheduling.
+For those who call in, StepChange has experienced a 60% reduction in misrouted calls into one of the busiest teams following IVR changes informed by wrap code data, while improved regional call handling capacity helped one area manage 1,600 more calls per month through better routing and scheduling.

-The introduction of IVR-triggered SMS led to a 61% increase in clients choosing to start online rather than waiting on the phone.
+The introduction of IVR-triggered SMS led to a 60% increase in clients choosing to start online rather than waiting on the phone.
 Of those, 21% more went on to register successfully.
-Deflecting high-volume queries like payments into self-service channels has also freed up advisors for more complex support.

 “Each of these projects supports our Transform Digitally strategic pillar, with a focus on access, responsiveness, and experience quality, elaborates Lovell.